a-l-h/splunk-app-proper-alerts/doc/overview.rst

 KV Store lookup
 ---------------

-The ``Update KV Store lookup`` alert is the core function of the App.
+The ``Update KV Store lookup`` report is the core function of the App.

 It checks for all enabled and scheduled alerts, perform the automatic checks and save results into a KV Store lookup.

-It performs CRUD (Create, Read, Update, and Delete) operations to the KV store lookup:

-- If the alert has been created since alert's last run, a new entry is created

-- If the alert has changed since alert's last run, the entry is updated

-- If the alert does not exist anymore since alert's last run, the entry is deleted

 :ref:`Specifics<Update KV Store lookup>`